tigran123/urantia-book-explorer/README.md

 # The Urantia Book Explorer Web Application

-The Urantia Book Explorer is expected to have the following features when completed
+The Urantia Book Explorer (UBE) is expected to have the following features when completed:

 * Side-by-side comparison of multiple (ultimately ALL) translations of the Urantia Book with the English text.